 II.
-PROHIBITION
+Applicability and Prohibition

 This policy applies to all members of the University community - faculty, staff, and students - regardless of gender, sexual orientation, or gender identity.
-Members of the University community shall not engage in relationship violence or sexual misconduct.
-Persons who do so are subject to disciplinary action, up to and including discharge for employees and dismissal for students.
+Members of the University community shall not engage in relationship violence or sexual misconduct against employees, students, or third parties.1 Persons who do so are subject to disciplinary action, up to and including discharge for employees and dismissal for students.
 The University also prohibits sexual misconduct by third parties towards members of the University community.
+The University prohibits retaliation, including retaliatory harassment, against individuals who report relationship violence or sexual misconduct or who participate in the University's investigation and handling of such reports.